 For Authors & Presenters

-The paper submission portal is now open.
-The submission deadline has been EXTENDED to Friday, February 22, 2019.
+The paper submission portal is now closed.
+The final submission deadline of 22 February has passed.

 - Manuscript Preparation & Information (.pdf)